Enjoy A Cry in the Wild Full Movie

 There is a subplot that continuously seeks to make itself known during this time, however.
 Some conflict between Brian and his parents that created a rocky, awkward relationship between them.
 However, for the most part, it is only explained in brief, intermittent, minimal dialog flashbacks that look more like a back story for a music video.
 Any minute, the singer from Jefferson Starship, should chime in an start singing 'Sara.'
 Other than what the viewer can draw from the implications, or guess for his own need to fill the gaps in the narrative, we get a very underdeveloped back story which was probably necessary to enjoy at least part of this film and create a connection to the characters, whether or not it really had anything to do with Brian's survival adventure in the third part of the movie.
 These are the flaws in the narrative that through the viewer into a stupor as he struggles to find out what the heck those people there on the screen are doing and, for me, almost done to the point of screaming at the television to say something and tell me more!

 It certainly was not, for me, a good adventure tale.
 But, for fans of Jared Rushton, it was one of the last few movies he made.
-So, watch it purely for nostalgia, if nothing else.
+So, watch it purely for nostalgia, if nothing else. - good movieby 17 December 2004on4 out of 5 people found the following review useful:The first time I saw this movie was when I was I think 4 and loved it.The second time I saw this film i saw the beginning of it in the fifth grade.

 Finally at the age of thirteen I caught it on Showtime.
 It all in all is a good movie I like the realistic survival aspects of the movie.
 It had very good acting and gave the book it was based on justice.
 Since I liked it so much I think I will Buy it at Christmas.
 Jared Rushton gives a good performance in it and so does Ned Betty.
 I think the movie could have told more about the mother and father's story though.
 I would not recommend the sequels,because they were kind of cheap and pointless, and piggybacked the first one. so just see the first one and not the cheap sequels.